Autodesk/arnold-usd/README.md

 - Can't open textures from usdz files
 - Only 8 bit precision for the rendered buffers

-** Roadmap **
-- Removing the limitations
-- Support the OptiX Denoiser
-- Plugin registry for the Render Delegate for custom Hydra primitives and overriding built-in behavior
-- Improved Katana support
-- Testing the render delegate using usdrecord

 ## Node Registry Plugin

 The Node Registry plugin supports the current features: